 - Complete the vehicle destruction within 30 days of the date the salvage yard received the vehicle.
-Destruction must comply with the SECAT Program Policies and Guidelines and include cutting a hole in the engine block that is at least three inches wide and cutting the frame rails completely through in half. - Register the title with DMV as Non-Repairable Vehicle where the Vehicle Identification Number (VIN) can no longer be used.
-Non-Repairable Vehicle Notice of Retention by Owner must be filed by the owner or salvage operator within 30 days of the old vehicle delivery.
+Destruction must comply with the SECAT Program Policies and Guidelines and include cutting a jagged-edged hole in the engine block that is at least three inches in diameter and cutting the frame rails completely through in half. - Surrender the certificate of title to the DMV by submitting a Report of Vehicle to be Dismantled and register the vehicle as non-repairable where the Vehicle Identification Number (VIN) can no longer be registered or titled.
+All forms required by DMV to render the vehicle as non-repairable must be filed by the owner or salvage operator within 30 days of the old vehicle delivery.
+A DMV receipt or non-repairable certificate verifying the vehicle can no longer be registered or titled must be made available to District staff upon request.